Guide to Debug Jest Tests

 Jest debugging on BrowserStack

-• We are executing the same test case on two different configurations.
+• Here, the same test case is executed on two different configurations.
 Once the test execution is complete, you can view the test results in your BrowserStack Automate dashboard.
 It provides detailed information about the test runs, including logs, screenshots, and video recordings.

-• As you can see in the above example, we did almost zero code changes to run the script on Remote.
+• As you can see in the above example, almost zero code changes were done to run the script on Remote.

 • Also, Broswerstack SDK enabled easy configuration on real devices and browsers, parallelization, and execution on localhost.